Xilinx/Vitis_Embedded_Platform_Source/Xilinx_Official_Platforms/vck190_base/README.md

 ***Version: 2026.1***

-This platform is a new EDF(Yacto based) platform introduced in 2026.1.
+This platform is a new EDF(Yocto based) platform introduced in 2026.1.
 It comes with common hardware features on the VCK190 board like AI Engine, GEM, DDR and LPDDR.
-The platform software includes OpenCV in PetaLinux.
+The platform software includes OpenCV.
 It is useful as a base platform for exercising Vitis capabilities and topologies on the VCK190 board.
 For any hardware customization on the platform, please follow the custom platform tutorial in the [Vitis Tutorials](https://github.com/Xilinx/Vitis-Tutorials) repository.

 ## Platform Specification